bazelbuild/bazel-website/designs/_posts/2016-10-11-distribution-artifact.md

 - If one already has the correct version of `protoc` on the machine, the `compile.sh` script can be used by setting the `PROTOC` environment variable.
-  This approach is useful for distributions that want to provide snapshots of `bazel` inbetween official releases and maintain a `protoc` package anyway.
+  This approach is useful for distributions that want to provide snapshots of `bazel` between official releases and maintain a `protoc` package anyway.

 ## Other approaches considered